 Tulip blooming in the Mirabell garden

-The first garden at the Altenau Palace (previous name) was laid out in 1600.
-A century later, the Mirabell garden was rebuilt as we see it today: with marble sculptures, vases, and balustrades.
-Thanks to the preserved engravings of the 18th century, it was possible to preserve the original appearance of the park with flower patterns, alleys and fountains.
+The first garden at the Altenau Palace (last name) was laid out in 1600.
+A century later, the Mirabell garden was rebuilt as we see it today: with marble sculptures, vases, and fences.
+Thanks to the preserved engravings of the 18th century, it was possible to maintain the original appearance of the park with flower patterns, alleys, and fountains.

-100,000 flowers adorn the Mirabel garden throughout the year.
+One hundred thousand flowers adorn the Mirabel garden throughout the year.
 Even in winter, violets continue to bloom here.
 The garden season begins in March when thaws come, and fences installed in autumn are removed from the park.
 At this time, gardeners finish pruning the branches of lime trees and plant violets, if not all survived the winter.
-The most colorful time comes in the second half of April, when daffodils, forget-me-nots, wisteria and, of course, tulips bloom.
+The most colorful time comes in the second half of April, when daffodils, forget-me-nots, wisteria, and tulips bloom.